 Baby, a 16 Year-Old Domestic Shorthair

-Baby, a 16 year-old castrated male Domestic Shorthair presented to Southeast Veterinary Neurology with a 1-year history of ear infections.
+Baby, a 16 year-old castrated male Domestic Shorthair presented to Southeast Veterinary Neurology (SEVN) with a one year history of ear infections.
 He had been treated with prednisone and ear medications and seemed to improve, however signs would recur.
 He was never off balance, but just seemed dull and reluctant to jump onto the furniture and countertops.
-The night prior to presentation to Southeast Veterinary Neurology, he became very lethargic and was unresponsive for about 8 hours.
+The night prior to presentation to SEVN, he became very lethargic and was unresponsive for about eight hours.

 On examination, Baby was dull and distant.
 He is unable to stand and walk on his own.
 When supported to stand, he crouches low, takes a couple of steps and lays down or falls.
 He seems to scuff the thoracic limbs when trying to walk.
 He has a tendency to fall to the left, but there is no evidence of head tilt or abnormal eye movements.
 When ‘hopped’ on one leg, he does not accurately hop on any of the limbs, however, the left thoracic limb is the worst.
 He does not respond appropriately when a hand is brought toward his eye.

 His examination suggests a problem affecting the cerebral cortex, slightly more towards the right side.
 The possible causes included a degenerative brain condition, low blood sugar, brain tumor, nutritional deficiency, brain infection or other less likely cause.

 Blood tests including a CBC, chemistry panel, T4 and urinalysis were unremarkable.
 Thoracic and abdominal radiographs were unremarkable.
 Magnetic resonance imaging (MRI) was performed.